ebelnikola/GILT_TNR_R/Readme.md

 REMINDER TO ADD LINKS TO THE PAPERS

-This repository contains the Python3 and Julia codes of the numerical computations in the following papers:
+This repository contains the Python3 and Julia codes for the numerical computations in the following papers:
 - [Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group]()
 - [DSO]()